Jihad over Centuries: Discussions

-By combining the above two restrictions, we can check the persistent effect of pre-colonial cities with smaller contemporary populations only within the sphere of Muslim-dominated areas.
+\textbf{Restricted sample.} Additionally, we can check the persistent effect of pre-colonial cities with smaller contemporary populations only within the sphere of Muslim-dominated areas (Mauritania; Mali; Niger; Chad).
 Notably, with this condition, we exclude not only the ``Chad Lake effect'' in Nigeria but also the ``Timbuktu effect'' in Mali.
 Table \ref{tab_first_stage_sahara_pop_less_005m_pop} and \ref{tab_iv_jihad_sahara_pop_less_005m_pop} nevertheless confirm the strong robustness of our main results.